swgn/tidy-sveltekit-starter/README.md

 # Tidy SvelteKit Starter

-A clean a minimal template for starting your next Sveltekit project.
+A clean and minimal template for starting your next Sveltekit project.

 ## Preinstalled